Nimra Ahmed

 In 2023, I receivedDIZH funding for my project Supporting People Affected by Forced Marriage through Digital Transformation and joined the DSI PhD Excellence Program.

 Since 2024, I have served as Junior Researchers Representative Deputy at IfI, advocating for an inclusive and supportive academic community together with Daan.
+In summer 2025, me and some other amazing women also founded WINZ (Women in Informatics Network Zurich), where I serve as President.
+WINZ aims to create safe, empowering spaces and organize community and career events for women, FLINTA+, and allies at the department.
 If you have any questions, need support, or just want to chat, feel free tocontact me or schedule a short coffee.

 Research